-The UW-Madison Department of Industrial and Systems Engineering has a long track-record of excellence in the field—consistently ranked in the top 10 nationwide, the department offers the highest quality educational experience, world-class research opportunities and cutting edge facilities to work and study in.
-Please see the department’s Snapshot for more details.
+The UW-Madison Department of Industrial and Systems Engineering has a long track record of excellence in the field.
+Consistently ranked in the top 10 nationwide, the department offers the highest quality educational experience, world-class research opportunities and cutting edge facilities to work and study in.

 What is industrial and systems engineering?

 Industrial and systems engineers make things better!
 We focus on improving goods and services, making them more cost-effective and of greater value to people, industries and society.

 - Our undergraduate program is ranked #12 in the U.S. (U.S. News and World Report)